Inverting Data Transformations via Diffusion Sampling: Transformation-Inverting Energy Diffusion

-If we can evaluate or estimate the trivialized score, diffusion sampling becomes straightforward: we discretize the reverse-time SDE and update group elements using the exponential map at each step. \draft{We present the resulting sampling scheme in \cref{sec:calculation} and focus next on how to estimate the score.}
+where $\bar{\mathbf{w}}_t^\mathfrak{g}$ is Brownian motion in $\mathfrak{g}$ run backwards in time, and $\nabla_\mathfrak{g}\log p_t(g_t)$ is the trivialized score, i.e., the score expressed as an element of the Lie algebra. \end{restatable} A proof is in \cref{app:proof_reverse_trivialized_sde}, which derives and compares the density evolutions induced by the forward and reverse processes.
+If we can evaluate or estimate the trivialized score, diffusion sampling becomes straightforward: we discretize the reverse-time SDE and update group elements using the exponential map at each step.
+We present the resulting sampling scheme in \cref{sec:calculation} and focus next on how to estimate the score.

 A natural first idea for estimating the score is to learn it with a neural network via score matching \citep{huang2022riemannian, de2022riemannian, zhu2025trivialized}.
-However, these methods typically assume access to \emph{clean} samples from $p_0\equiv p$. \draft{In our setting, the posterior $p$ is only available through its associated energy $E \equiv -\log p$.} To address this problem, we introduce a new estimator of the trivialized score that uses the energy instead of requiring clean samples.
+However, these methods typically assume access to \emph{clean} samples from $p_0\equiv p$.
+In our setting, the posterior $p$ is only available through its associated energy $E \equiv -\log p$.
+To address this problem, we introduce a new estimator of the trivialized score that uses the energy instead of requiring clean samples.

 We build on the work of \citet{akhound2024iterated, de2024target}, who use the \emph{target score identity} to express scores of noisy distributions in terms of gradients of a clean energy.
 We present a new generalization of this identity to Lie groups that is compatible with trivialization: